learn-co-curriculum/dsc-correlation-covariance/README.md

 So, how about this chart?

-The internet is full of other funny and weird correlations, you'll come across other ones if you do a quick Google search.
+The internet is full of other funny and weird correlations.
+You'll come across other ones if you do a quick Google search.
 This particular correlation between Nicolas Cage movies and drowning accidents was found on [this website](http://www.tylervigen.com/spurious-correlations).
 The key takeaway here is that covariance and correlation analysis should be used with care.
 The thing is that nowadays, you can find data on a wide variety of subjects.
 This means that if you search long enough, you'll find a high correlation somewhere between two completely unrelated subjects.
 This phenomenon is also referred to as "the law of large numbers".

 #### Example 3: Our very own ice cream example